 Benefits of being a TA

-There are a several benefits to being a Teaching Assistant.
+There are several benefits to being a Teaching Assistant.
 All benefits listed below can be discussed with the Mathematics Department Payroll Manager.

 Graduate employees have a choice of several HMOs in the Dane County area as well as a Standard Plan (allows you to see any doctor of your choice, etc.) The insurance does include some limited dental coverage.
-There is a monthly premium taken from your paycheck which is set by the State of Wisconsin.
+There is a monthly premium taken from your paycheck, which is set by the State of Wisconsin.
 Note: Plans change their rates every year and the cost could change yearly.
 It is possible to change plans each year in October.

 Any TA with an appointment of 33.3% or greater is entitled to have their tuition waived.
 Thus, if you are employed by the department, you should only have to pay segregated ("seg") fees, which amount to around \$500-600 per semester for full-time non-dissertators and around $250 per semester for dissertators.
 (It depends upon the number of credits you take.)
 See the Registrar's website for more detailed information about segregated fees.
 (Be sure to choose "Graduate" under student career.)

 If you need to miss classes due to a reason other than being sick (e.g. attending a conference), you need to provide your Course Supervisor and the TA Coordinator (Gong) with a class coverage plan.
-Cancelling classes is not acceptable.
+Canceling classes is not acceptable.

-The teaching contract gives students other financial benefits which are rarely taken advantage of by graduate students but are definitely available to those who want them.
+The teaching contract gives students other financial benefits, which are rarely taken advantage of by graduate students but are definitely available to those who want them.
 They include Supplemental Dental insurance, Vision Insurance, Domestic Partner benefits, Employee Reimbursement Accounts (also called Flex or Medical Spending accounts), retirement savings accounts (Wisconsin Deferred Compensation and others), life insurance, and accidental death and dismemberment insurance.
-If you are interested in these options, see http://benefits.wisc.edu/grads and the Math Department's Payroll Manager.
+If you are interested in these options, see http://benefits.wisc.edu/grads and the Math Department Payroll Manager.